 Here are some more important facts about CareSource prescription drug coverage:

 - You have to go to a pharmacy that takes CareSource to get your prescriptions.

 - You will need to show your ID card and your prescription at the pharmacy.
 Your ID card will let pharmacies know you are a CareSource member.

-- You may have copayments for your prescriptions.
+- You may have copayments, deductible, and/or coinsurance for your prescriptions, depending on your plan.

 - Some medicines may have limits on how much can be dispensed to you at one time.

 - Some medicines require permission or prior authorization.
 The health partner who orders the drug should help you get prior authorization.
 The prior authorization requirements for your medicines may change.

 CareSource uses a formulary or preferred drug list, also called a PDL.
 These are drugs that we like our providers to prescribe.
 Click the Find My Prescriptions Quick Link to search for your prescriptions in our look-up tool to find out what medicines and medical supplies are covered, and at what amounts for your plan.
 You can also find the PDL document located on the Drug Formulary page along with useful information like how to request a drug not on our PDL.

 Using our Find My Prescriptions tool is a quick way to confirm your prescriptions costs.
 Drugs on the CareSource formulary are placed in six different levels or tiers.
 Each tier has a different cost-sharing amount.

 Some out-of-state pharmacies do not take CareSource, but most chain drug stores across the country do.
 If you think you will travel out of our service area, be sure to fill your prescriptions before you leave.
 You can also use our Find A Pharmacy tool to confirm if there is a pharmacy in your area